Wanting to get fitter? There’s an app for that…

 The app boasts a whole host of features, including daily workouts you can follow along to, community discussions and reward points.
 Each time you complete your daily workout, you’re rewarded with points to keep you motivated.
-The forum component also means there is a great community spirit and a chance to share your fitness adventure with those on a similar journey.

-Fitness Drum can be used as a website but it can also be turned into a mobile app by simply installing it from your web browser, which means you don’t need to download it via the app store.
+The platform can be used as a website but it can also be turned into a mobile app by simply installing it from your web browser, which means you don’t need to download it via the app store.